err1nn/final-project-ketchup-wants-h1b/Proposal.md

 | FOREIGN_WORKER_EDUCATION|
 | FOREIGN_WORKER_INFO_MAJOR|

-For ML-based prediction model, we will partition the data into two groups, 80% for training and 20% for testing.
+In addition to insightful visualizations, we will also build a ML-based prediction model using this dataset.
+We will partition the data into two groups, 80% for training and 20% for testing.

 #### System Design
 How will you display your data?
 What types of interactions will you support?
 Provide some sketches that you have for the system design.